Kotlin/kotlinx.coroutines/coroutines-guide.md

     val coroutines = List(10) { i ->
-        // they are all children of our job object launch(coroutineContext + job) { // we use the context of main runBlocking thread, but with our own job object delay(i * 200L) // variable delay 0ms, 200ms, 400ms, ... etc
+        // they are all children of our job object launch(coroutineContext + job) { // we use the context of main runBlocking thread, but with our own job object delay((i + 1) * 200L) // variable delay 200ms, 400ms, ... etc
             println("Coroutine $i is done")
         }
     }
     println("Launched ${coroutines.size} coroutines")
-    delay(500L) // delay for half a second println("Cancelling job!")
+    delay(500L) // delay for half a second println("Cancelling the job!")
-    job.cancel() // cancel our job.. !!!
-    delay(1000L) // delay for more to see if our coroutines are still working }
+    job.cancelAndJoin() // cancel all our coroutines and wait for all of them to complete }
 ```

-> You can get full code [here](core/kotlinx-coroutines-core/src/test/kotlin/guide/example-context-09.kt)
+> You can get full code [here](core/kotlinx-coroutines-core/src/test/kotlin/guide/example-context-10.kt)

 The output of this example is: